thingsboard/thingsboard.github.io/docs/pe/devices-library/nvidia-jetson-nano-developer-kit.md

 ---
-layout: devices-library-article
+layout: docwithnav-pe
-title: How to connect NVIDIA Jetson Nano Developer Kit to ThingsBoard?
+title: "How to connect NVIDIA Jetson Nano Developer Kit to ThingsBoard?"
-category: Single-board computers
-chip: NVIDIA CUDA
-connectivity: Ethernet, WIFI, Bluetooth
-vendor: NVIDIA
-deviceImageFileName: nvidia-jetson-nano-developer-kit.jpg
-docsPrefix: pe/
+redirect_to: "/devices-library/pe/nvidia-jetson-nano-developer-kit/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html docsPrefix=page.docsPrefix %}
-{% include /docs/devices-library/guides/nvidia-jetson-nano-developer-kit.md %}